 3. Intellectual property theft is a federal offense, and it’s increasing every year.
 A conviction may be penalized with a ten-year federal prison term and a $2,500 fine.

-4. Online harassment includes cyberstalking, cyberbullying, and posting “revenge” porn.
+4. Online harassment includes cyberstalking and cyberbullying.
 In Virginia, posting “nonconsensual” pornography online is a violation of state law and a misdemeanor punishable on conviction with a one-year jail term and a $2,500 fine.

 Do Not Act as Your Own Attorney

 If you’re charged with any cyber crime in the Fairfax area or anywhere else in Virginia, whether you are charged by state or federal authorities, don’t even consider trying to be your own lawyer or going it alone.

 Too much will be at stake.
 Seek a good defense lawyer’s help promptly if you are accused of a cyber crime.

 Even when the charge isn’t a felony, the cyber crime laws are exceedingly complex, and far too much will be at stake.
 The right Fairfax criminal defense attorney will get to the truth and will advocate aggressively and effectively for justice on your behalf.